soos-io/kb-docs/CSA/AzureDevOps.md

 ## Prerequisites

 - You need to have a [SOOS account.](https://app.soos.io/register)
-- You need to have a Azure Project configured.
+- You need to have an Azure Project configured.

 ## Steps

-### **Installing the task**
+### **Installing the Task**

-The SOOS task will be found under the shared extension listing in your organization settings.
-Click the option to install the task.
+The SOOS Task can be found under the shared extension listing in your organization settings.
+Click the option to install the Task.
 The installation has been completed successfully when it is visible under the Installed listing.

 <img src="../assets/img/azure-install.png">

-### **Setup variables**
+### **Setup Variables**

-Once installed search for SOOS under tasks and proceed with the configuration.
+Once installed, search for SOOS under tasks and proceed with the configuration.

 <img src="../assets/img/azure-task.png">

-- Select Container Security Analysis (CSA) for the Scan Type parameter
+- Select Container Security Analysis (CSA) for the Scan Type parameter.
-- Configure the SOOS variables, either directly in the yaml section or in the Task variables section.
+- Configure the SOOS variables, either directly in the YAML section or in the Task Variables section.
 Use the API Key and Client ID values you found on the [SOOS App integration page.](https://app.soos.io/integrate/containers)

-Be sure to set the Display Name, Project Name (which groups scans together) and Target image parameters.
+Be sure to set the Display Name, Project Name (which groups scans together), and Target Image parameters.

 <img src="../assets/img/csa-azure-variables.png">

-### **Setting up inside your pipeline.yml**
+### **Setting Up Inside Your pipeline.yml**

-Once these variables have been defined globally, you can set up the Task to be used inside your pipeline.yml following this example script.
+Here is an example YAML script for setting up the Task in your pipeline:

 ```yaml
 - task: SOOS-Security-Analysis@0